 REA has a number of strategies in place to nurture talent within its workforce.
 This includes an annual programme of in-house training, participation in external training courses and regular outbound activities.

 To optimise productivity, the group aims to ensure that employees at every level within the organisation are rewarded based on their performance.
 Performance of management staff is evaluated annually in relation to a pre-agreed set of quantitative and objective key performance indicators (KPIs).
-The reward system for all levels of employees is reviewed regularly.
-In 2019, the system of compensation and benefits for harvesters was further refined to incentivise productivity by awarding monthly bonuses to harvesters who achieve certain graduated targets, with additional allowances paid for harvesting tall palms.
-This enhanced compensation package has led to a further improvement in harvester performance.
+The reward system for all levels of employees is reviewed and refined regularly.
+The system of compensation and benefits for harvesters incentivises productivity by awarding monthly bonuses to harvesters who achieve certain graduated targets, with additional allowances paid for harvesting tall palms.

 By assisting employees to realise their full potential REA aims to fill vacancies through internal promotions wherever possible.